Fred Gaudelli

-Fred R. Gaudelli (born August 1960) is an American television producer.
+Alfred R. Gaudelli (born August 13, 1960) is an American television producer.
 He is best known for his 33-year run as a producer for NFL football games.

 Career

 Gaudelli was hired by ESPN in March 1983 in their remote production department.
 He worked on several different sports, including college football, college basketball and college baseball, the USFL, the U.S. Olympic Festival and the NFL Draft.
 In 1986 he produced Thursday Night college football for ESPN.
 He introduced live tracking pitch speed during the 1988 College World Series.
 He produced ESPN's Sunday Night Football telecasts from 1990 to 2000.

 From 2006 to 2023, he served as executive producer for Sunday Night Football on NBC.
 During his career, he was producer for seven Super Bowls, (XXXVII, XL, XLIII, XLVI, XLIX, LII, and LVI.
 In 2013, Gaudelli replaced Faith Hill's Sunday Night Football introduction song with the same song done by Carrie Underwood.
 In 2017, he produced the first game with coverage from "skycam".